carasaj/bank_churn_model/README.md

 ### Education Category

+It was harder to rank the values within this category.
+Ranking is more desirable than using a categorizer like `OneHotEncoder` because education is mostly cumulative. i.e. you need a high school degree before college, college before masters, etc.,

-The `education` category `graduate` is ambiguous.
-It's hard to tell what they mean by `graduate` in the context of the other education categories.
+The `education` category `graduate` is ambiguous, so it's hard to tell what it means in the context of the other education categories.

 The existence of a `college` value suggests that a `graduate` is beyond college.
 Alternatively, `college` could mean they attended college but did not graduate, and `graduate` actually represents standard undergrads.
+The `post-graduate` and `doctorate` value also add to the confusion, making the diferences between a `graduate` and `post-graduate` unclear.

 Its possibly a mix of multiple categories not included, i.e. trade schools, associate degrees, dropouts, or specializations.
 Unfortunately, its the bulk of our data, and dropping it will hurt our sample size.
 It was decided that the data would be kept, classifying `graduate` between `college` and `post-graduate`.

 `Uneducated = 0`

 `High School = 1`

 `College = 2`

 `Graduate = 3`

 `Post-Graduate = 4`

 `Doctorate = 5`